The Case for Having Frogs and Toads in the Garden

 An outdoor pond or even birdbaths set low to the ground will help.
 The water serves a dual function, it attracts mosquitoes, which breed in water.
 The mosquitoes provide a food source for your amphibian friends and the pond/water provides moisture.
 This of course could backfire on you if you fail to attract toads and the mosquito larvae hatch.

 Stocking your Own Frogs and Toads

-The nearest forest, pond, lake is bound to harbor frogs, toads and pollywogs indigenous to your region.
+The nearest forest, pond, the lake is bound to harbor frogs, toads, and pollywogs indigenous to your region.
 Once you catch them you’ll want to have a habitat set for them in which they’ll choose to dwell and stay near.

 They can also be purchased online but you’ll want to be certain you get a species indigenous to your area in order to ensure survival.
 Online retailers will sell you a habitat with a coupon to have live amphibians shipped to you.

 If you have dogs in your yard please take note that our canine friends are great for keeping squirrels and rabbits away – however – if sparky decides to chow down on a toad it could poison him.
 These amphibians secrete a toxin from their skins that serves as a defense mechanism against some predators.

 - Includes a 8-feet by 10-feet Non Toxic Pond Liner.

 - Includes a 200 gph Filter Free Pump with protective shell